sgeulette/collective.portlet.actions/README.rst

 Requirements
 ============

-collective.portlet.actions requires Plone 3.x or greater.
-It has been tested with Plone 3.2 and Plone 4.2.
-It should work with all versions in between and may or may not work with future Plone versions.
+collective.portlet.actions requires Plone 3.2 or greater.

+**With Plone 4.3 this product is obsolete.
+An action portlet is included in core itself with plone.app.portlets >= 2.5.0**

 Install
 =======